assembl/assembl/doc/analytics/event_definitions.md

     - (Name if Code): GOOGLE_LOGIN
     - Description: Fired when a user clicks on 'log in with google+' button

-  ASSEMBL_USER_CLICK_LOGIN:
-    - Category: REGISTER
-    - Action: ONBOARDING
-    - (Name if Code): USER_REGISTER
-    - Description: Fired when a user clicks on 'register' after entering their email information to register to Assembl

   USER_LOGGED_IN:
     - Category: LOGIN // This is a questionable source
     - Action: ONBOARDING